erhickey/t_rexth/README.md

 ### Issues

-Spacing is incorrect between the innermost columns, the keycaps listed below do not fit.
-Will be corrected in next version.
+The spacing between the innermost columns is insufficient, the keycaps listed below do not fit.
+I'm not sure if/when I will iterate on this design and correct the issue.

 ## Notes